rr-wfm/MSBuild.Sdk.SqlProj/README.md

 In this scenario you can access the objects defined by `MyDatabasePackage` by using the `[SomeOtherDatabase].[<schema>].[<object>]` syntax.

-You also can use `.sqlproj` behaviour of references through variables by specifying `DatabaseSqlCmdVariable` and optional `ServerSqlCmdVariable` item metadata to the `PackageReference` element:
+You also can use `.sqlproj` behaviour of references through variables by adding `DatabaseSqlCmdVariable` and optionally `ServerSqlCmdVariable` item metadata to the `PackageReference` element:
 >Note: Don't forget to define appropriate [SQLCMD variables](#sqlcmd-variables)

 ```xml